Ways to Stay Up-to-Date with Social Media Changes

 Take a look at your circle of friends.
 Are they open to new technologies?
 Do they talk passionately about the latest and greatest Facebook feature?
 Or do they cringe whenever you mention the words text message?

-One great way to get to know the technologically inclined is to attend technology conferences and events.
-Doing so allows you to meet new people, ask questions, and get motivated about new technology.
+One great way to get to know technologically inclined people is to attend technology conferences and events.
+Here are some ways to find technology events in your area:

 Listen to podcasts